- Daniel A. SchwabFounder / Director

 Daniel is a current ranch owner with approximately30 years of experience specializing in property research, acquisition, restoration, and preservation, along with marketing and sales.
 He continues to work with conservation organizations and is dedicated to preserving Wyoming’s legendary landscapes.

 Mr. Ayers serves as Chief Executive Officer for TerraWest Conservancy.
 His focus is directed toward project development and management on large-scale mitigation and permitting projects throughout the Western United States, including California, Wyoming, Idaho and Montana.

-With over 15 years in real estate and asset management, Nathan’s clientele includes major oil refineries, manufacturing plants, developers, and engineering firms throughout the United States.
-Since the mid 90’s Nathan has provided consulting services for private landowners, energy developers and conservation organizations, and continues to manage some of the largest habitat restoration and conservation projects in the nation.
+With over 15 years in real estate and asset management, Nathan’s clientele has consisted of major oil refineries, manufacturing plants, developers, and engineering firms throughout the United States.
+Since the mid-90’s Nathan has provided consulting services for private landowners, energy developers, and conservation organizations.Hecontinues to manage some of the largest habitat restoration and conservation projects in the country.

 Prior to joining TerraWest Conservancy, Mr. Ayers co-founded and was President of Sierra Ridge Consulting, where his work focused on environmental permitting, habitat restoration, and large-scale restoration and conservation planning.
 His ability to negotiate and provide solutions to complex environmental disputes assisted clients with successful development projects for nearly two decades.

 Mr. Ayers is dedicated to incorporating the best scientific information to assist clients with environmental compliance, and to ensure successful implementation of habitat protection and restoration plans.
 With a portfolio of over $250M in current real estate and mitigation management, and over 150,000 acres of habitat conservation and enhancement, Mr. Ayers has built an enterprise of leading innovations with his team of the nationwide conservation specialists.